Common Issues

 There are currently two known cases where mirrord cannot load into the application’s process:

 1. Statically linked binaries.
 Since mirrord uses the dynamic linker to load into the application’s process, it cannot load if the binary is statically linked.
 Support for statically linked binaries is planned for the long term, but for now you would have to make sure your binaries are dynamically linked in order to run them with mirrord.
 With Go programs, for example, it is as simple as adding import "C" to your program code.
 If you don’t want to add an import to your Go program, you can alternatively build a dynamically linked binary using go build -ldflags='-linkmode external'.
 In VSCode, this can be done by adding "buildFlags": "-ldflags='-linkmode external'" to your launch.json.
-On Linux, using go run is not possible at the moment - please follow this issue for updates.

 2. If you are running mirrord on MacOS and the executable you are running is protected by SIP (the application you are developing wouldn’t be, but the binary that is used to execute it, e.g. bash for a bash script, might be protected), mirrord might have trouble loading into it (mirrord can generally bypass SIP, but there are still some unhandled edge cases).
 If that is the case, you could try copying the binary you’re trying to run to an unprotected directory (e.g. anywhere in your home directory), changing the IDE run configuration or the CLI to use the copy instead of the original binary, and trying again.
 If it still doesn’t work, also remove the signature from the copy with: